Projects

 Lyndon is the “Covered Bridge Capital of the NEK” and the home to five historic covered bridges.
 With renewed Town commitment to these assets, planning for their continued presence is underway.

 A small grant from Kingdom Trails Association helped paint Schoolhouse Bridge in June 2022 and installed interpretive signs at Sanborn and Schoolhouse.
 An Animating Infrastructure Grant through the Vermont Arts Council was awarded for a sculptural installation at Sanborn Bridge by October 2023.
+The sculpture project is also supported by Vermont Community Foundation and Vermont Humanities.

 We are always seeking volunteer support for covered bridge related projects.
 Have your name added to the project list!
 We will send out an email of upcoming opportunities to help with hands-on projects, planning for fundraising, and events at the bridge sites.